 The transformation from a non-WAD to WAD pipelined bypass is relatively simple at the CHP level.
-Since the BYPASS uses no shared variables, we simply apply template Program 5.1 to the non-WAD bypass read and writeback processes, Programs B.3 and B.4, which results in Programs B.5 and B.6.
+Since the BYPASS uses no shared variables, we simply apply template Program 5.1 to the non-WAD bypass read and writeback processes, Pro-

+Program 5.1 CHP: template for a width-adaptive vertical pipeline, with independent actions grams B.3 and B.4, which results in Programs B.5 and B.6.